maalin2/hackprinceton/dashboard/QUICKSTART.md

 3. Inspect browser console for errors
 4. Check `.env.local` file is properly configured

-Enjoy building with the Magic Conch Trading Dashboard! 🚀
+Enjoy building with the PropheSea Trading Dashboard! 🚀